vedatechnologiesinc/vix/README.md

 vix f n hello
 ```

-Create a flake in the directory `hello' using template haskell-hello:
+Create a flake in the directory `hello' using the template `haskell-hello':

 ``` shell
 vix f n hello -t templates#haskell-hello